relatel/iye/README.md

 # IYE

-IYE - short for i18n yaml editor - makes it easy to translate your Rails I18N files and keep them up to date.
+IYE - short for I18N YAML Editor - makes it easy to translate your Rails I18N files and keep them up to date.
 Unlike a lot of other tools in this space, IYE works directly on the YAML files instead of keeping a separate database in sync.
 This has several benefits: